Rockncoder/js-cpp/README.md

 8. Collections and Iteration Methods
 JavaScript’s array functions (map, filter, reduce) have counterparts in C++ with <algorithm> functions like std::transform, std::copy_if, and std::accumulate.
-9. Type Aliases (TypeScript vs. C++ Typedefs/using) JavaScript with TypeScript has type aliases similar to C++’s typedef and using, allowing for custom, shorthand type definitions.
+9. Type Aliases (TypeScript vs. C++ Typedefs/using) JavaScript with TypeScript has type aliases similar to C++’s typedef/using, allowing for custom, shorthand type definitions.
 10. Class Fields and Access Modifiers
 JavaScript (with private fields) and C++ use access modifiers, though they handle encapsulation differently.
 11. Prototype/Prototype-like Patterns